-Council invites input and feedback from all members of the community on the content of this Issues and Opportunities Report.
+Council invited input and feedback from all members of the community on the content of this Strategy and we will continue to liaise with the community as we implement the strategy's actions.

-Key questions we need the community to answer can be found on Council's Have Your Say website:
+Key questions we needed the community to answer were located on the Council webpage.